Managing ADHD can be complex and may require a multi-tiered approach tailored to your specific needs.

 The former may need early intervention at a speech therapy clinic.
 You can find a speech therapist in our extensive list of healthcare providers around New Zealand.

-Children with ADHD may also have a Learning Disability, language disorder or weakness in maths.
+Children with ADHD may also have a co-existing condition which includes a learning disability, language disorder or weakness in maths.

 They can do very well on a 1:1 basis with a remedial teacher and we advise parents to get help from their school or go privately.